GNU ELPA - jinx

 (add-hook hook #'jinx-mode))

-Jinx autoloads the commands jinx-correct and jinx-languages.
+The commands jinx-correct and jinx-languages are marked as autoloads.
 Invoking jinx-correct corrects the misspellings.
-Binding jinx-correct to M-$ chord takes over that chord from Emacs's default assignment to ispell word.
-Since Jinx is independent of the Emacs's Ispell package, M-$ can be re-used.
+Binding jinx-correct to M-$ takes over that key from the default assignment to ispell-word.
+Since Jinx is independent of the Ispell package, M-$ can be re-used.

 • M-$ triggers correction for the misspelled word before point.